hackle/blogger/src/raw/index-fin-alternative.md

 elementAt (S k) (x :: xs) = ?elementAt_rhs_3
 ```

-Now if we also do a proof search on ``elementAt_rhs_3``, we get ``x`` as well - which is in the correct type, but won't make much sense to us.
+Now if we also do a proof search on ``elementAt_rhs_3``, we get ``x`` as well - which is in the correct type, but won't make much sense for our function.

 When in doubt, type search.
-Now we get:
+Idris tells us:

 ```Idris
 a : Type